krnese/AzureDeploy/ARM/lab-8.md

 #### Creating the Managed Application definition in Azure

-In the [Azure portal](https://portal.azure.com), start the cloud shell and run the following Azure CLI cmdlet, but ensure you update the cmdlet to reflect your:
+In the [Azure portal](https://portal.azure.com), start the cloud shell and run the following Azure CLI cmdlet, but ensure you update the cmdlet to reflect the correct values for the following parameters:

 * --authorizations matches the AAD object Id + Role Definition Id in your environment - which are ids separated by ':'
 * --package-file-uri points to your storage endpoint